bens4lsu/theskinny-publish/Content/blog2/why-gangsta-paradise-is-stuck-in-my-head-today.md

 I know it's my own shortcoming.
 There are artists that I adore who talk about those albums inspiring them to make music.
 But I made myself listen to them 3 or 4 times each, and it was self-torture.

-Album #4 was Stevie Wonder's <i>Songs in they Key of Life</i> which I loved so much that I abandoned my project before making it 1% of the way in and listened to Stevie's lifetime of work instead.
-And the first time I listened to <i>Songs in the Key of Life</i> all the way through, I found out that Gangsta Paradise is just Coolio rapping on top of Stevie's Pastime Paradise.
+Album #4 was Stevie Wonder's *Songs in they Key of Life* which I loved so much that I abandoned my project before making it 1% of the way in and listened to Stevie's lifetime of work instead.
+And the first time I listened to *Songs in the Key of Life* all the way through, I found out that Gangsta Paradise is just Coolio rapping on top of Stevie's Pastime Paradise.
 So maybe that's really the song stuck in my head.

 I swear, sometimes these posts wrap themselves up without me even having to try.
 .